Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 ---
-title: 5 Ways to Improve Your Radiographic Skills
+title: 5 Easy Tips to Improve Your Radiographic Interpretations
 subtitle: ''
-date: 2021-01-03
+date: 2021-02-23T05:00:00Z
-author: src/data/authors/jane-doe.yaml
+author: ''
-excerpt: A story about customer loyalty curabitur sed consectetur nisi.
-Integer sit amet commodo massa.
+excerpt: No radiologist on staff?
+Here's how to improve your own skills.
 image: images/3.jpg
 image_alt: A group of people working in a cafe
 thumb_image: images/3_thumb.jpg